Table of Content

 With that being said, shoes have a limited influence on how much higher you will jump, and here’s why…

-Yes, how much force in how much time—that is the question… and that’s almost entirely determined by your athletic ability, NOT by what shoes you wear.
+Yes, how much force in how much time—that’s the equation… and that’s almost entirely determined by your athletic ability, NOT by what shoes you wear.

 Vertical Jump Shoe Types